+ WHO CAN PARTICIPATE IN POLIT CASE COMPETITION?

 + can i get my travel expenses covered?

 Yes, you can get your travel expenses covered if you travel from a university outside the Copenhagen metropolitan area.
+Note that we cannot refund travel expenses of unreasonable amounts, but regular train and bus connections are perfectly refundable.
 Contact us for more information.

 + What is the language of the case competition?